-Tech : Recharging Maxi spheres
+Tech : Recharging Hydragas spheres

-The main problem with Hydragas is that over time, the sealed units would lose gas and become less effective.
+The main problem with Hydragas is that, over time, the sealed units would lose gas and become less effective.

 Alexander Boucke describes the steps involved in getting your Hydragas suspended car back into rude health

-Typical Problems with Hydragas-Units
+Typical Problems with Hydragas Units

-Loss of gas (1): the diaphragm separating the gas from the fluid is defective.
-Due to the gas and the liquid mixing there is a (sudden?) drop in pressure, but no fluid escaping.
+Loss of gas (1): The diaphragm separating the gas from the fluid is defective – due to the gas and the liquid mixing there is a (sudden?) drop in pressure, but no fluid escaping.

-Loss of gas (2): a very common problem on older cars is the firm or harsh suspension.
+Loss of gas (2): A very common problem on older cars is the firm or harsh suspension.
 The usual cause is the slow loss of gas due to slow evaporation through different parts of the Hydragas displacer.
 This cannot be avoided and shows in a car settling at a lower ride height evenly over the years.
-Depending on the use of the cars this is probably not noticeable for the owner in the first 10-15 years, but should be dominant amongst Hydragas Maxis by now.
+Depending on the use of the cars this is probably not noticeable for the owner in the first 10-15 years, but should be dominant amongst most Hydragas cars by now.

-Owners will have noticed that resetting the ride-height to normal will help in the beginning, but later the car will get harsher the higher it sit’s and doesn’t seem to have any movement in suspension at all.
+Owners will have noticed that resetting the ride-height to normal will help in the beginning, but later on the car will get harsher the higher it sit’s and doesn’t seem to have any movement in suspension at all.

 About ride-height and gas-pressure

-Looking at a Hydragas displacer the steel sphere sitting on the rear of the unit is most prominent.
+Looking at a Hydragas displacer, the steel sphere sitting on the rear of the unit is most prominent.
 This does contain gas (Nitrogen) at the outer end and Hydrolastic-fluid (basically water and alcohol) at the inner end separated by a flexible diaphragm.

 Next you need to look out for a solution on how to fill the units with Nitrogen, once everything is put together.
-A tyre fitting place might sell ‘tyre-gas’ or whatever they call it — this is usually Nitrogen.
+A tyre fitting place might sell ‘tyre-gas’ or whatever they call it – this is usually Nitrogen.
 Many of these are able to supply up to just under 10bar pressure.
-More convenient, but also more expensive, is it to buy a pressure regulator with a regulating range of up to 20bar and some hoses and a filler adaptor.
+More convenient, but also more expensive, is to buy a pressure regulator with a regulating range of up to 20bar and some hoses and a filler adaptor.
 Using this equipment I was able to rent a (small) bottle of Nitrogen and do the pressurizing of the gas-spheres at home.
-Costs may vary between 50 and 100 pounds for the equipment.
+Costs may vary between £50 and £100 for the equipment.

 Working on the Displacers

-First the old gas needs to be released from the displacer.
+First, the old gas needs to be released from the displacer.
 Carefully bore out the small rivet on the end of the displacer.
 This is also the place where the valve is going to be fitted.
 It would be a good time now to flush the fluid-side of the displacer with fresh water thoroughly.
-You´ll be amazed how much muck will be coming out there!
+You’ll be amazed how much muck will be coming out there!